32 Fur-Tastic Jobs Working With Animals — And How to Land One

 11. Veterinary Receptionist

-If cleaning cages isn’t your thing and answering phones doesn’t stress you out, you could also work the front desk at a vet’s office.
+If cleaning cages isn’t your thing but you’re still interested in working with animals at a vet’s office, you could work the front desk.
 There, you’ll greet pets and their humans, make them feel comfortable while they wait and schedule appointments.

 12. Barista at a Cat Cafe

-Cat cafes are growing in popularity and usually follow one of two structures: Shelter cats roam freely (away from the part where the coffee is made, of course) until a customer falls in love and formally adopts them, or cat lovers can bring their own felines in to socialize.
+Cat cafes are growing in popularity and usually follow one of two structures: Shelter cats roam freely (away from the kitchen, of course) until a customer falls in love and formally adopts them, or cat lovers can bring their own felines in to socialize.

 If you like making coffee and cuddling with cats all day, getting a job at a “cat-fe” might be a good fit.